 Our study team can be found all throughout the Bay Area.
 You might see us at bars, community events, or other places!
 If we're out and about, we are likely looking for couples to register for the study.
 Feel free to come and say hi to us.

 We do HIV testing and finger prick testing for all participants.
 We do this as an additional measure to see if the Together Study really works for couples.
-We have a confidentiality certificate that allows us to not report your HIV status to the county, state, your partner, or anyone.
+We have a Confidentiality Certificate from the National Institutes of Health, which means we do not report your HIV status to the county, state, your partner, or anyone else.
 We are also certified by the State of California for testing and finger pricks.